As much as we love our canine companions, there will be behaviors that are, shall we say… embarrassing.

-Commonly known as a dog’s ‘red lipstick’ or a ‘red rocket dog,’ the dog penis is both an embarrassment and a mystery to most.
+Commonly known as a dog’s ‘red lipstick’ or a ‘red rocket dog,’ the dog penis is both an embarrassment and a mystery when it makes an appearance in public.

-The majority of conversation surrounding a dog’s red rocket is mostly confined to memes and jokes about the penis dog.
+The majority of conversation surrounding a dog’s red rocket is mostly confined to memes and jokes.
 However, a responsible pet owner knows that a dog’s reproductive organ is an important part of a dog’s health, and something that should be given an adequate degree of attention.

 Understanding what’s going on in your dog’s reproductive organs will help you keep your dog healthy, happy, and safe.